anastabiti/CPP_Modules/README.md

 ### Creating Your Own Exception Classes
 Whenever you create your own classes or write programs, exceptions are likely to occur.
 As you have seen, C++ provides numerous exception classes to deal with these situations.
-However, it does not provide all of the exception classes you will ever need.
+However, it does not provide all of the exception classes you will ever need.  <br />
 Therefore, C++ enables programmers to create their own exception classes to handle both the exceptions not covered by C++’s exception classes and their own exceptions.